Content 1100 styling change to allow custom header

 Action we’re taking to close the gap

-We have a number of initiatives dedicated to attracting and progressing ethnic minorities across the firm, including our allyship programmes.
-On top of our successful Black Heritage Allyship Programme, our Cross Company Allyship Programme, which launched in September 2021, opens up opportunities for KPMG and client mentors and mentees of Black and/or ethnic minority heritage to gain experiences and access networks from outside of their own organisations.
-To help accelerate our broader inclusion efforts, we also launched a new inclusion, diversity and equity mandatory learning module, which included a specific focus on racial equity.
+We have several initiatives dedicated to attracting and progressing ethnic minorities across the firm.
+Our allyship programmes continue to evolve and grow.
+On top of our successful Black Heritage Allyship Programme, our Cross Company Allyship Programme opens up opportunities for KPMG and client mentors and mentees of ethnic minority heritage to gain experiences and access networks from outside of their own organisation.
+In its third year, the programme reached 38 organisations taking part across three countries.
+To help accelerate our broader inclusion efforts, we also launched a new Inclusion, Diversity and Equity mandatory learning module, which incorporated racial equity.
 You can find out more about the action we’re taking here.

 The ethnicity pay gap is the measure of the difference in average pay between colleagues that have declared themselves as ethnic minority vs white, regardless of their role, level, length of service or location and any other differentiating factors.
 Although not required by statute, these figures relate to all KPMG staff and partners.
-Our ethnicity data is based on those individuals who have chosen to declare their ethnicity, which is 77% of the total in-scope population.
-The 2022 pay gap figures used as our year-on-year comparison reflect colleague pay at 5 April 2022, taking into account an in-year pay increase.
-The increase was paid in May 2022 but backdated to 1 April 2022 and provides a more accurate indicator of progress as it better represents what our colleagues were paid at that time.
-However, you can find a comparison to both sets of 2022 data – both including and not including the in-year pay increase - here.
+Our ethnicity data is based on those individuals who have chosen to declare their ethnicity, which for the April 2024 dataset contains a total employee and contractor population of 13,835 with a White/Ethnic minority split of 8,250/5,585.
+For comparative year on year data see here.

 Progress against our 2030 targets